strapi/documentation/docusaurus/docs/dev-docs/migration/v4-to-v5/step-by-step.md

 ---
+title: Step-by-step guide to upgrade to Strapi 5
-title: Migrating from Strapi v4 to v5
+description: Follow this step-by-step guide to upgrade from Strapi v4 to Strapi 5
-# description: todo
-unlisted: true
 tags:
 - upgrade to Strapi 5
 - upgrade tool